Quick Start Guide

 - Any custom styles for your product or overrides to the styles should be placed in a style sheet you link in after all the ICS UI files.

 - ICS UI makes generous use of multiple styles and css inheritance to keep down our style definitions.

 - Reset styles - are used to make elements look the same across browsers

 - Base styles - are used to set base styling for common elements such as links and inline lists

 - Helper styles - are styles that can be applied to elements for helping to tweak the UI (alignment, some general visuals)

 - Marker styles - are styles that are applied to either the HTML tag or body tag to help with cross-browser issues, high contrast accessiblity, or theming.

 - Component styles - the styles used for our components, grouped by component

-- Layout styles - styles used for the frame of the page and for special types of pages (like about, login)
+- Layout styles - styles used for the frame of the page and for special types of pages (like about and login)